 Though literacy activities and print rich classrooms, students develop a passion for literature and begin to understand the many values and uses of printed text.
 We are proud to use the Handwriting Without Tears program at our school.
 The hands on approach brings literacy alive to the children.
 They learn how to form letters and letter recognition.
 As the children progress they learn how to hold a pencil and trace letters.
 Pre-math explorations and manipulatives allow children to develop understandings of numerals, shapes, patterns, measurement, and logical thinking.
 By developing and practicing these skills, children at Gan Chabad build the conceptual foundations for their academic endeavors and beyond.

-The celebration of Shabbat is real highlight at Kinder Sports.
+The celebration of Shabbat is real highlight at Gan Chabad.
 The children learn how to braid challah and take it home for Shabbat dinner.
 A Shabbat Ema and Abba are chosen and the child leads all the children in the traditional Shabbat songs.
-A special atmosphere is felt in the classroom as the girls light Shabbat candles and the boys chant the kiddush Parents are invited to join and participate in the weekly Shabbat celebration.
+A special atmosphere is felt in the classroom as the girls light Shabbat candles and the boys chant the kiddush.
 Celebrating Shabbat gives the children a sense of the beauty of Shabbat and strengthens their Jewish pride!

 Our children learn the customs, traditions, and moral values of Judaism as well the value of charity, friendship, tolerance, discipline, and respect for the environment and the rights of others.
 Our children eagerly anticipate holidays such as Rosh Hashanah,Chanukah, Purim and Passover and understand how to meaningfully and joyfully participate in each holiday.
 Our staff strives to instill our children with a love for the Torah and pride in their Jewish identities.